MLT-solutions/MLT-stock-idea-assistant/docs/INSTALLATION_GUIDE.md

 ---

-# MLT Stock Image Assistant Installation & 🗂 Folder Mapping
+# Installation Documentation  & 🗂 Folder Mapping

 1. Just double click to install the exe installer.
 2. Folder locations are flexible.
 You can set your own paths in the Settings panel.